oakhan3/tget/README.md

 ## Notes

+* Currently only supports Unix-like Operating Systems.
 * Values are stored as plain-text so this is NOT a tool to store any form of sensitive data like passwords.
+* Data is stored and retrieved from a json-file - don't expect to store/retrieve any form of large data reliably or with high performance.
 * You can find the stored values in a json file located at `~/.tget/store.json`
-* Currently only supports Unix-like Operating Systems.

 ## Commands